leggedrobotics-usp/teststand_ros/README.md

 ## 🎈 Usage <a name="usage"></a>

-Most packages have launch files encompassing most features.
+Most packages have launch files encompassing their features.
 Check individual README files when available for more detailed information.

 ## 🔋 Feature requests <a name="feature_requests"></a>